Compare ETS

 MARKET TYPES:

 Primary: Auctions are operated jointly by NZX (New Zealand Exchange) and the European Energy Exchange (EEX) and are held four times a year.
 Any NZ ETS Register Account Holder can participate in the auctions.
+Other transfers of allowances to participants, such as industrial allocation and allocation for removals, are also considered under the primary market.

 Secondary: Most NZUs are traded on the secondary market.
 Trades can take place directly between companies (OTC) or via a trading platform.
 Trades can be on a spot basis or through forward contract.

 LEGAL STATUS OF ALLOWANCES: Allowances are not financial products in New Zealand law and, as a result, there is currently no single integrated market governance framework that would manage risks of misconduct in the NZ ETS.
-The government has work underway on options to improve market governance.
+The government is currently working on options to improve market governance.

 COST CONTAINMENT RESERVE (CCR)